People

 Leanne Hinton (Director Emerita; Professor Emerita of Linguistics) specializes in endangered languages and language revitalization, especially for American Indian languages.
 She is one of the founders and an advisory board member for the Advocates for Indigenous California Language Survival, and a co-designer of their two main programs, the Master-Apprentice Language Learning Program (MAP), and the Breath of Life archival workshops and institutes for indigenous language recovery, in Berkeley and Washington D.C.
 (BOL).
 Her books include Flutes of Fire: Essays on California Indian Languages (Heyday Books, 1994), The Green Book of Language Revitalization in Practice (ed. with Ken Hale, Academic Press, 2001), How to Keep Your Language Alive: A commonsense approach to one-on-one language learning (Heyday Books, 2002), and Bringing Our Languages Home: Language revitalization for Families (Heyday Books, 2013).
 Her most recent book is The Routledge Handbook of Language Revitalization (co-edited with Leena Huss and Gerald Roche, 2018).
 Hinton consults around the world for tribes and organizations doing language revitalization.

-Edwin Ko’s (Graduate Student, Linguistics) interests focus on the indigenous languages of North America, especially Crow (Siouan) and Northern Pomo (Pomoan).
+Edwin Ko’s (PhD 2023, Linguistics) interests focus on the indigenous languages of North America, especially Crow (Siouan) and Northern Pomo (Pomoan).
 His research interests are broadly in (morpho)syntax, historical linguistics, language contact, language documentation, and language revitalization.
 Some of his recent work involves an analysis of active-stative agreement, multiple exponence and switch-reference system in Crow, as well as of the use of digital technology in the revitalization of Northern Pomo.

 Myriam Lapierre (PhD 2021, Linguistics) is interested in the phonetics and phonology of South American languages, with a particular focus on nasality-related phenomena in the Amazon.
 She began conducting fieldwork in the Brazilian Amazon in 2014, and has since worked with several languages of the Jê family (Panãra, Me~bêngôkre, Kajkwakhrattxi, and Xavante), as well as Kawaiwete (Tupí-Guaraní).
 Some of her recent and ongoing work includes a descriptive analysis of the phonology of Panãra, an analysis of nasal coarticulation in Panãra using oral and nasal airflow data, and a typological and theoretical analysis of nasal harmony phenomena in languages of the Tupí-Guaraní family.